Bugirl/Bugirl/README.md

 # Hi there 👋, My name is Izabela
 ## 🔎 Software Tester
 I'm Polish, living in the Canary Islands.
 In September 2021, I started my adventure with software testing, trying my hand on uTest.
-Until today, I have participated in tens of test cycles, testing products of well-known global brands.
+I have participated in tens of test cycles, testing products of well-known global brands.
 I am self-taught, currently learning Cypress and SQL.
 Privately a fan of snorkeling, board games and an actress of children's theater.
 I speak Polish, English and Spanish.

 ### My uTest stats